thingco/thingco.github.io/documentation/platform.md

 ```

 ### Trip Complete
-The device has complted a trip and all data has been receieved.
+The device has completed a trip and all data has been received.

 **Topic Name:** ${AWS::Region}:${AWS::AccountId}-TripCompleteTopic-Topic-${UID}
 ***Trigger:*** On Trip Complete